idealius/covid-sandbox/readme.md

 This project then takes that data outputted from the Python project (which also converts the data to .js files) and allows one to quickly overlay different regions - by user selection - or by ranking across N number of days for cases and deaths.

-Please note that I am not a disease expert, nor even a very accredited programmer.
-This is a project I made for my own use, but also decided to share for those who might like to play with it.
-Use at your own risk.

 ### Features:
 Always shows data as percentage of population, so comparisons between regions is easier.